pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 });
 ```

-Here, I am creating a resource group in Azure, then creating a storage account that belongs to that resource group.
-Pretty simple stuff.
-The IDE tells me that the code is good and doesn't report any error but just to be sure everything is as it should be, I build the project and the code compiles successfully.
+In this snippet, I create a resource group in Azure, then create a storage account that belongs to that resource group.
+Pretty simple stuff!
+The IDE tells me that the code is good and doesn't report any errors but just to be sure everything is as it should be, I build the project and the code compiles successfully.
 Now I am confident and ready to deploy the infrastructure.

 I run `pulumi preview` and to my surprise, it fails.
 The C# program throws an exception at runtime: